axios/axios/README.md

   // When no `transformRequest` is set, must be of one of the following types:
   // - string, plain object, ArrayBuffer, ArrayBufferView, URLSearchParams
   // - Browser only: FormData, File, Blob
-  // - Node only: Stream
+  // - Node only: Stream, Buffer
   data: {
     firstName: 'Fred'
   },